n3twork5/xharvester/README.md

 ```

 ### 💝 Support Xharvester's Growth
-**🚀 If Xharvester helps you, consider [sponsoring](https://n3twork5.github.io/BoostBond/) -- 100% of support goes to keeping it free forever.**
+**🚀 If xharvester helps you, consider [sponsoring](https://n3twork5.github.io/BoostBond/) -- 100% of support goes to keeping it free forever.**

-Any Feedback and Suggestions?
-Consider Gmailing Me: [GMAIL](mailto:networkmandaean@gmail.com)
+### Feedback & Suggestions
+**Any Feedback and Suggestions?
+Consider contacting: [me...](mailto:networkmandaean@gmail.com)  --  Make sure you get the tools in need for yourself as well, because most complex attacks will require specific hardware tool to support it functionalities.**

 #### **📌 Disclaimer**
 This tool is intended for authorized security testing and educational purposes only.
 Interfering with wireless signals, industrial processes, or vehicle systems without explicit permission is illegal, extremely dangerous, and can lead to physical harm, and severe legal consequences.
 Always operate within a controlled and legal environment.